AndySalmon1991/Tableau--health-information/README.md

 # Tableau--health-information
-in this project i looked into different ways to display data using world health data
+In this project i looked into different ways to display data using world health data.